 - a.
 Approved leave without pay shall not be considered a break in service. - b.
 If an Academic Researcher is on approved leave without pay for more than fifty percent (50%) of the full-time working hours in the calendar month, sick leave and length of service do not accrue.
-An eligible Academic Researcher on approved leave without pay other than FML may elect to continue University-sponsored insurance coverages (as determined by plan documents or regulations) for the period of the leave by remitting, in accordance with the provisions of the applicable plan(s), the entire premium amount due for the period of the approved leave.
+An eligible Academic Researcher on approved leave without pay other than FML may elect to continue c.
+Special Benefits Eligibility For FML - An eligible Academic Researcher shall have University-provided health benefits continued for the period of the FML in accordance with Section B.9.

+University-sponsored insurance coverages (as determined by plan documents or regulations) for the period of the leave by remitting, in accordance with the provisions of the applicable plan(s), the entire premium amount due for the period of the approved leave.
 Regulations of the retirement systems determine the effects of leave without pay on retirement benefits.